Semiabelian varieties over separably closed fields, maximal divisible subgroups, and exact sequences: Additional remarks and questions

 In characteristic $0$ there are results along these lines, sometimes going under the expression ``Manin's theorem of the kernel".
-A formal statement and proof (depending on results of Manin, Chai,..) appears in \cite{BePi} (Corollary K.3 of the Appendix), and says that if $A$ is an abelian variety over the algebraic closure $K_{0}$ say of $\C(t)$, equipped with a derivation with field of constants $\C$, and $A$ has $\C$-trace $0$, then $A^{\sharp}(K_{0})$ is precisely the group of torsion points of $A$.
+A formal statement and proof (depending on results of Manin, Chai,..) appears in \cite{BePi} (Corollary K.3 of the Appendix), and says that if $A$ is an abelian variety over the algebraic closure $K_{0}$ say of ${\mathbb C}(t)$, equipped with a derivation with field of constants $\mathbb C$, and $A$ has $\mathbb C$-trace $0$, then $A^{\sharp}(K_{0})$ is precisely the group of torsion points of $A$.
+This, together with the fact (see \cite{BePi}, section 6 and \cite{MarkerPillay}, Lemma 2.2) that $A^\sharp (K_0) = A^\sharp({K_0}^{diff})$, shows that $A^\sharp({K_0}^{diff})$ is the group of torsion points of $A$.